jimporter/bfg9000/doc/reference/builtins.md

 {: .subtitle}

-Find the best option for an executable named by *names*. *names* can be a string resolved as with the `PATH` environment variable in the shell, or else a list of names (as strings or lists of strings).
+Find the best option for an executable named by *names*. *names* can be a string resolved as with the `$PATH` environment variable in the shell, or else a list of names (as strings or lists of strings).
 If *names* contains a list-of-lists, the inner list represents a series of arguments to pass to the executable when running it.